EggPlantEgg: Musical career

 EggPlantEgg was founded in 2012 by five students at Taipei Municipal Song Shan Senior High School, with Ng Ki-pin as the sole remaining original band member.

 The band released their debut studio album, Cartoon Character, in July 2017.
 The band won the Golden Melody Awards for Best New Artist and Best Taiwanese Album in 2018.
+Their songs, "Waves Wandering" and "Back Here Again", are among the most-viewed Chinese music videos on YouTube.

 Jean Lai, the band's drummer, announced his retirement on 3 April 2019.